 Tax Reform and Its Impact

 Tax reform has been a hot topic for many years, with various administrations proposing changes to the tax code to simplify the system, reduce tax rates, and stimulate economic growth.
-The most recent significant tax reform was the Tax Cuts and Jobs Act (TCJA), signed into law in 2017.
+The most recent significant tax reform was the Tax Cuts and Jobs Act (TCJA), signed into law in 2017, and shifts in tax policy continue to shape planning decisions.

 The TCJA introduced several key changes, including reducing individual income tax rates, nearly doubling the standard deduction, and limiting state and local tax (SALT) deductions.
 For businesses, the reform reduced the corporate tax rate and eliminated the alternative minimum tax (AMT) for corporations.
 These changes were designed to increase disposable income for individuals, encourage business investment, and ultimately boost the economy.